 Please note that it cannot be guaranteed that a document available on-line exactly reproduces an officially adopted text.
 Only European Union legislation published in paper editions of the Official Journal of the European Union is deemed authentic.

-Please also note that all semantic assets, which are available through the repository on Joinup are provided by their owners (named in each case) subject to the licences indicated in each case; the owners have to certify that all intellectual property rights concerning the Assets belong to them and no intellectual property rights of third parties are infringed.
+Please also note that all interoperability solutions, which are available through the repository on Joinup are provided by their owners (named in each case) subject to the licences indicated in each case; the owners have to certify that all intellectual property rights concerning the solutions belong to them and no intellectual property rights of third parties are infringed.
 The European Commission accepts no responsibility with regard to these solutions.

 It is our goal to minimize disruption caused by technical errors.
 However, some data or information on our site may have been created or structured in files or formats that are not error-free and we cannot guarantee that our service will not be interrupted or otherwise affected by such problems.
 The Commission accepts no responsibility with regard to such problems incurred as a result of using this site or any linked external sites.

 This disclaimer is not intended to limit the liability of the Commission in contravention of any requirements laid down in applicable national law nor to exclude its liability for matters which may not be excluded under that law.

 The objective of this portal is to facilitate the development, sharing and re-use of interoperability solutions for public administrations as well as the sharing of best practices in domains relevant to the public sector.

 The following data are collected when you register on the website: first name, last name, email address, country, organisation, position.
 These data serve to create a mailing list of potential stakeholders for the platform to whom news and information will be sent.
 It is also used for notification services and to manage memberships in the communities.